 The curried jackfruit that goes into these burgers is rich and flavorful and incredibly delicious, and once you make it, I know you'll be making it again and again.
 Better still, it is quite foolproof, so no matter where you fall on the scale of culinary expertise, you ain't gonna screw it up.

 Jackfruit, as a fruit, is easy to love.
 Jackfruit, as a veggie, is a revelation.
-This tropical fruit, in its raw form, has always been a popular ingredient in Indian kitchens, but in recent years it has made its presence felt in western plant-based cuisine to rave reviews.
+This tropical fruit, in its raw form, has always been a popular ingredient in Indian kitchens, but in recent years it has made its presence felt in western plant-based cuisine.
 With a texture that emulates shredded meat, jackfruit can be a great substitute in recipes that call for pork or chicken.
 And although it lacks protein, it makes up in oodles with its other nutritionally beneficial qualities.
 It's low in calories, is a good source of potassium, has healthy fiber, and even has cancer- and high-blood-pressure-fighting abilities.

 All in all, whether you're vegan or not, it's a food you really should include in your diet.